 What is an incorrect dosage medication error?

 An incorrect dosage of medication error is when you are given a dosage which is different to the one which a doctor prescribed you.
-There are a few different types of incorrect dosage medication errors which happen a lot.
+There are the common medication errors which happen when patient safety is compromised.

 Giving the incorrect medication dose is a serious form of medical negligence.